Automorphisms of the Torelli complex for the one-holed genus two surface: Introduction

-An essential simple closed curve $a$ in $S$ is said to be {\it separating} in $S$ if $S\setminus a$ is not connected.
-Otherwise, $a$ is said to be {\it non-separating} in $S$.
+An essential simple closed curve $a$ in $S$ is called {\it separating} in $S$ if $S\setminus a$ is not connected.
+Otherwise, $a$ is called {\it non-separating} in $S$.
 These properties depend only on the isotopy class of $a$.
 Let $V_s(S)$ denote the subset of $V(S)$ consisting of all elements whose representatives are separating in $S$.
-We mean by a {\it bounding pair (BP)} in $S$ a pair of essential simple closed curves in $S$, $\{ a, b\}$, such that \begin{itemize} \item $a$ and $b$ are disjoint and non-isotopic; \item each of $a$ and $b$ is non-separating in $S$; and \item the surface obtained by cutting $S$ along $a\cup b$ is not connected. \end{itemize} These conditions depend only on the isotopy classes of $a$ and $b$.
+We mean by a {\it bounding pair (BP)} in $S$ a pair of essential simple closed curves in $S$, $\{ a, b\}$, such that \begin{itemize} \item $a$ and $b$ are disjoint and non-isotopic; \item each of $a$ and $b$ is non-separating in $S$; and \item the surface obtained by cutting $S$ along $a\cup b$ is not connected \end{itemize} (see Figure \ref{fig-bp}).

+These conditions depend only on the isotopy classes of $a$ and $b$.
 Let $V_{bp}(S)$ denote the subset of $\Sigma(S)$ consisting of all elements that correspond to a BP in $S$.

 \begin{defn} The {\it Torelli complex} $\calt(S)$ of $S$ is defined as the abstract simplicial complex so that the set of vertices of $\calt(S)$ is the disjoint union $V_s(S) \sqcup V_{bp}(S)$, and a non-empty finite subset $\sigma$ of $V_s(S)\sqcup V_{bp}(S)$ is a simplex of $\calt(S)$ if and only if we have $i(\alpha, \beta)=0$ for any $\alpha, \beta \in \sigma$. \end{defn}